-The following tables set forth (1) the approximate percentage of each named executive officer's total compensation that Laredo paid in the form of (i) base salary and cash bonus awards and (ii) equity awards during fiscal year 2012 as set forth in the "Summary compensation table" below and (2) the allocation of base salary, target annual cash bonus and target long-term incentive awards of our Chief Executive Officer and other named executive officers for 2013 (assuming each such person receives their target percentage for STIP and LTIP awards).
-We view the various components of compensation as related but distinct and emphasize "performance" by tying significant portions of total compensation to short- and long-term financial and strategic goals, currently in the form of base salaries, annual cash bonus awards and long-term plan-based incentive awards.
+The following tables set forth (1) the approximate percentage of each named executive officer's total compensation that Laredo paid in the form of (i) base salary and cash bonus awards and (ii) equity awards during fiscal year 2013 as set forth in the "Summary compensation table" below and (2) the allocation of base salary, target annual cash bonus and target long-term incentive awards of our Chief Executive Officer and other named executive officers for 2013 (assuming each such person receives their target percentage for STIP and LTIP awards).
+We view the various components of compensation as related but distinct and emphasize "performance" by tying significant portions of total compensation to short- and long-term financial and strategic goals, currently in the form of annual cash bonus awards and long-term planbased incentive awards.
 Our compensation philosophy is designed to align the interests of our employees with those of our stockholders.
-For more information regarding the restricted unit awards, see the "Grants of plan-based awards table for the year ended December 31, 2012."
+For more information regarding the restricted unit awards, see the "Grants of plan-based awards table for the year ended December 31, 2013."
 We also attempt to set each officer's base salary in line with comparable positions with our peers and to award an annual cash bonus based on the achievement of overall Company strategic goals and each individual's relative contribution to those goals.

-2012 Pay Mix
+2013 Pay Mix

-Name Principal Position Year (1) Base Salary and Cash Bonus as a Percentage of Total Compensation (2) Equity Awards as a Percentage of Total Compensation (2) Randy A. Foutch Chairman and Chief Executive Officer 2012 33% 66% Richard C. Buterbaugh (3) Executive Vice President and Chief 0 Financial Officer 2012 27% 72% W. Mark Womble Sr. Vice President and Chief Financial Officer 2012 40% 59% Jerry R. Schuyler President and Chief Operating Officer 2012 43% 56% Patrick J. Curth Sr. Vice President-Exploration & Land 2012 41% 57% John E. Minton Sr. Vice President-Reservoir Engineering 2012 41% 57%
+Name Principal position Year(1) Salary earned as a percentage of total compensation(2) Cash bonus as a percentage of total compensation Equity awards as a percentage of total compensation Randy A. Foutch Chairman and Chief Executive Officer 2013 14% 18% 67% Richard C. Executive Vice President and Chief Financial 2013 21% 19% 59% Buterbaugh Officer Jay P. Still(3) President and Chief Operating Officer 2013 9% 15% 75% Jerry R. Schuyler(4) President and Chief Operating Officer 2013 23% 10% 64% Patrick J. Curth Senior Vice President-Exploration & Land 2013 22% 19% 57% John E. Minton(5) Senior Vice President-Reservoir Engineering 2013 21% 15% 62% Kenneth E. Dornblaser Senior Vice President and General Counsel 2013 25% 21% 54%